dqops/dqo/docs/client/operations/sensor_readouts.md

 # DQOps REST API sensor_readouts operations
-Returns the complete sensor readouts of executed checks on tables and columns.
+Operations that are retrieving the data quality sensor readouts of executed checks on tables and columns.

 ___